lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 containing a CMC Status Info control MUST be returned using a `CMCFailInfo` with a value of internalCAError and a `bodyPartID` of 0, and the eContent field in the `EncapsulatedContentInfo` as well as `SignerInfo` fields MUST NOT be populated.

+#####  Authenticated Enveloped Data {#AuthEnvelopedData}

+The `AuthEnvelopedData` content type provides for shrouding of data.

+The `AuthEnvelopedData` content type is the primary confidentiality method for sensitive information in this protocol. `AuthEnvelopedData` can provide encryption of an entire PKI Request (see {{ApplicationofEncryptiontoaPKIRequestResponse}}).
+`AuthEnvelopedData` can also be used to wrap private key material for key archival.
+If the decryption on an `AuthEnvelopedData` fails, a Full PKI Response is returned with a `CMCFailInfo` value of `badMessageCheck` and a `bodyPartID` of 0.

 ####  Other Message Bodies {#OtherMessageBodies}